Skip to content

 • a desktop entry to <prefix>/share/applications/octa.desktop

-• the third-party license bundle (THIRD_PARTY_LICENSES.md + licenses/) next to the binary, satisfying the Apache-2.0 / MIT / BSD / OFL attribution requirements.
+• the third-party licence bundle (THIRD_PARTY_LICENSES.md + licenses/) next to the binary, satisfying the Apache-2.0 / MIT / BSD / OFL attribution requirements.

 Uninstall